Dmetrikx/computer_vision/README.md

             time.sleep(0.05)
     ```

 6. **Multithreading**: The script uses multiple threads to capture, process, and display frames concurrently.
+It is recommended we add some sort of time delay between starting the capture and processing threads and the display threads to build up a set of frames we can render.
     ```python
     capture_thread = threading.Thread(target=capture_frames)
     process_thread = threading.Thread(target=process_frames)